cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 - sharepoint
 ---

 How do you handle changes to your installed SharePoint environment ?
 What approach do you take to deploying these changes ?
 How do you best implement them ?
 What pitfalls may you encounter ?
+How can you avoid issues later on ?

 All of these questions I hope to answer here, to guide any SharePoint developer facing these challenges.

 # First deploy

+You've had the opportunity to live the dream and built a SharePoint application from scratch, clean.

 Your server is set up, your environment is installed along with your solutions and the application is ready to go.

 This is the base you will be maintaining, with bug fixes, change requests or just simple improvements.
 Maybe you're just adding features that are in the pipeline already.
+Let the fun begin.

-# Changes
+# All about changes

 There are several different ways to look at the changes you can make to your SharePoint environment, if you categorize them by how they are picked up by the system or what part of the SharePoint environment they affect, ie. their impact.